 We are passionate about a variety of different genres of nature photography and are equally passionate about helping others achieve excellence in the styles that interest them most.

 Though we may at times have our cameras in hand to demonstrate angles, composition and exposure, we will not be shooting.
 Our time is dedicated to helping you achieve the best results, not making our own images.

 Unlimited expert photographic instruction and guiding in the field

 Entry fee to nature reserves and photography blinds

 Recommended photography equipment . . .

-- Chest waders (you will have the opportunity to enter the water or lay on the shore to achieve eye-level images of water birds)
+Chest waders (Optional: You may have the opportunity to enter the water or lay on the shore to achieve eye-level images of water birds)

 Past Participant Images

 If you're interested in registering for this workshop or would simply like to receive more information about it, please provide your details in the form on the right.
 If you have any questions, please include them in the message portion of the form.